The Importance of Keeping Active and Connected As We Age

 +

-One of the most important things you can do is to exercise regularly and maintain an active lifestyle.
+What can we do to slow the aging process?
+One of the most important things we can do is to exercise regularly and maintain an active lifestyle.
 It’s been shown time and again, that people who remain physically active into their later years tend to age more slowly and have more stamina.
 They’re also less susceptible to accidents and injury.
 On the other hand, those who don’t exercise and are not active physically tend to have shorter lives and more health problems—including the likelihood of problems associated with memory loss and confusion.
-Yes, that daily morning jog or evening weight routine at the gym in your 40s might help you remember where you left those house keys in your 80s!
+Yes, that daily morning jog/walk or evening weight routine at the gym in your 40s might help you remember where you left those house keys in your 80s!

 Of course, if we maintain physical activity as we age, we also need time to rest and recover.
 In fact, we actually need that rest more than when we were younger.
 While we may not necessarily need more rest time, we need to make sure that we are getting enough rest to completely recover from various activities.
 No more skipping our recovery time and hoping we can just muscle through it—leave that invincible attitude for the young!